 - Your dog does not like having his feet touched or people in his face

-There are several ways technicians can draw blood from a vein, and he or she will choose the one that works best for them.
+Technicians can draw blood from a vein in several ways, and they will choose the one that works best for them.
 Often, they need to try multiple times, but the general rule is each technician gets two tries before the next person gets to try.

 Some of the types of blood-drawing equipment they may use include: